legoraft/aoc/docs/src/2023/day_04.md

 ## Part one

 For the first part, we need to calculate the score for the scratchcards.
 Each card contains two rows of values, separated by a pipe (`|`).
 The first row are the winning numbers and the second are the numbers on your card.
+You calculate the score by taking 1 point for the first winning number and doubling this for every consecutive one.
+This is the same as raising the `score - 1` to the power of 2.

 Let's start by writing a test with the example input and throwing it in `mod tests`.